ikzelf/zbxdb/README.md

 The idea for site_checks is to have application specific checks in them.
 The regular checks should be application independent and be generic for that type and version of database.
 For RAC databases, just connect using 1 instance
-For pluggable database, just connect to a global account to monitor all plugins
+For pluggable database, just connect to a common user to monitor all plugin databases.

-# zbxdb_starter:
+# Enclosed tools:
+## zbxdb_starter
 this is an aide to [re]start zbxdb in an orderly way.
 Put it in the crontab, every minute.
 It will check the etc directory (note the lack of a leading '/') and start the configuration files named etc/zbxdb.{your_config}.cfg, each given their own logfile.
 Notice the sleep in the start sequence.
 This is done to make sure not all concurrently running zbxdb sessions awake at the same moment.
 Now their awakenings is separated by a second.
 This makes that if running 10 monitors, they are executing their checks one after an other.
-Schedule this in the crontab, every minute.
+**Schedule this in the crontab, every minute.**
 Make sure that ZBXDB_HOME is defined in your .bash_profile and also add the location of zbxdb.py to your PATH.
 In my case: PATH=$HOME/zbxdb/bin:$PATH

-# zbxdb_sender:
+## zbxdb_stop
+Just to stop all currently running zbxdb.py scripts for the user.

+## zbxdb_sender
 this is used to really send the data to zabbix.
 Could be zabbix server, could be zabbix proxy, only depending on the location of your monitoring host.
 It collects the files from the out_dir and sends them in one session.
 Doing so makes the process pretty efficient, at the cost of a small delay.
-Schedule this in the crontab, every minute.
+**Schedule this in the crontab, every minute.**

 TODO: make zbxdb.py open a pipe to zabbix_sender and use that all the time instead of opening a new session every minute.
+## zbx_discover_oradbs
+bash script that performs the Oracle database discovery.
+Place in in the crontab, for a few times a day, or run in manually on moments that you know a new database has been created, or removed.
+## zbx_alertlog.sh
+A bash script that runs as an user command, by the agent, that connects to all instances on the host and discovers all log.xml files for alert monitoring

-# multi database support
+# modules
-It looks like the various drivers have their own way of reporting errors in their exception handling.
-This makes it a bit hard to make the code generic because exactly the exception handling is one of the most important tasks of this application.
-Tested are:
+## drivererrors
+Drivererrors has 2 entries:

+- `db_errorcode(driver, excep)`
+- `db_error_needs_new_session(driver, code)`

+### `db_errorcode`
+returns the errorcode and text it got from excep.
+### `db_error_needs_new_session`
+returns True if with the given code it is useless to try to continue the current session.
+I oracle, for example 3113 is  a good reason to forget the session and to try to connect again.
+Every driver has
+## dbconnections
+dbconnections has 3 entries:

+- `connection_info(con)`
+- `connect_string(config)`
+- `connect(db, c)`

+### connection_info
+Has to fill info about the connected database like

+- dbversion
-- Oracle with cx_Oracle
+- sid
-- postgres with psycopg2
+- serial
-- mssql with pytds
+- instance_type
-- mysql with pymysql
+- iname
-- cockroachDB with psycopg2
+- uname

-Others are in the pipeline, like:
-- db2 with ibm_db_dbi
+- db_role

-Just try your database and see what happens.
-You have to make sure that your driver is installed on your system.
+### connect_string
+returns the connect string needed to connect to the database.
+### connect
+performs the actual connect  to the database using  the configuration parameters.

 # auto database discovery for Oracle
 prepare a host with a discovery rule 'oradb.lld' of type zabbix_trapper.